How Estate Sales Work

 A few weeks before the sale, the estate-sale company should start promoting the event via websites, via its own email lists and social media, and, sometimes, by advertising in a local paper or other publication.
 On sale days, the company should erect signs directing people driving through the area (and nosy neighbors) to the sale—random foot traffic is often a great source of buyers.
 If parking is tricky in the area, staffers may direct people to spots.

-What Happens During the Sale
+What Goes Down During the Sale

 Steer clear of the house during the sale.
 Because most sales occur after death or illness, it might be hard to separate your feelings from the mountains of stuff you need to disperse.
 It can be painful to witness items that belonged to a loved one being bargained for, and your sentimental involvement may hinder your effectiveness.

 Sales generally take place on weekends, often beginning on Thursday and ending Sunday.
-Buyers often queue up early in the morning; some liquidation companies hand out numbers, deli-counter style, to manage volume.
+Buyers often queue up early in the morning; some liquidation companies hand out numbers, deli counter-style, to manage volume.
 Be sure you’ve hired a firm that has an orderly system for handling crowds, and ask what it does to ensure the security of both the property and the goods within.

 Liquidators start out pricing items at close to what they think they’re worth (but generally less than what they go for on eBay or Craigslist).
 Then, as the weekend (or day) progresses, estate sellers start slashing prices.
-For example, for a Friday-to-Sunday sale, many companies reduce prices by 25 percent Saturday morning, 50 percent Saturday afternoon, and 75 percent Sunday.
+For example, for a Friday-to-Sunday sale many companies reduce prices by 25 percent Saturday morning, 50 percent Saturday afternoon, and 75 percent Sunday.
 Although written receipts aren’t the norm, ask the company to at least keep a running tally of prices paid.

 After the sale, if you’ve hired a company to completely empty the property, you should return to a broom-clean house.
 Many companies include this service as part of their cut.
 Get in writing a detailed description of whatever arrangement you want.
 If you want to examine unsold items, also specify that.

 Staffers will dispose of unsold items, either by donating them to charity, throwing them away, or selling them via another estate sale or at a consignment shop.
-Have it written into your contract that the company will provide an itemized list of donated or unsold goods for your tax returns.
+Have it written into your contract that the company will provide an itemized list of donated or unsold goods for your tax return.

 Most companies disburse funds within two to three weeks after the sale.
 It’s crucial to specify a deadline for payment in your written contract.
 Although there don’t appear to be too many dishonest estate-sale companies operating, you don’t want to mourn both your loved one and the proceeds of their estate.